Skip to Content

 How to secure SSH jump server / SSH bastion host / SSH gateway

-An SSH Bastion host is simply a single, hardened server that you “jump” through in order to access other servers or devices on the inner network. it’s simply a server that all of your users can log into and use as a relay server to connect to other Linux servers, Routers, Switches, and more.
-Find more about the ssh bastion host.
+SSH Bastion host is simply a single, hardened server that you “jump” through in order to access other servers or devices on the inner network.
+It’s simply a server that all of your users can log into and use as a relay server to connect to other Linux servers, Routers, Switches, and more.
+Find more about the SSH bastion host.

-• Two-factor authentication Enforce 2-factor authentication like Google 2FA Auth or Yubikey 2FA or DUO Security so that both the Ezeelogin web GUI and ssh interface have an additional layer of protection.
+Enforce 2-factor authentication like Google 2FA auth or Yubikey 2FA or DUO Security so that both the Ezeelogin web GUI and SSH interface have an additional layer of protection.

-• SSL For HTTPS - Enable SSL and access your web GUI using HTTPS only.
+Enable SSL and access your web GUI using HTTPS only.
 You would need to install your SSL certificate for the GUI and then enable SSL mode in Ezeelogin settings.
-Once the SSL certificates are installed, refer How to enable or force SSL or disable SSL

-• Enable Captcha - Enable reCaptcha for the web GUI in the Ezeelogin settings
+Enable reCaptcha for the web GUI in the Ezeelogin settings.

 Disable password authentication, Disable AllowTCPForwarding, and Disable Password Authentication as Public key-based authentication is recommended